 Finding peace means healing from trauma whether Covid based or addiction based

 You can experience many traumas and abuse you didn’t think possible.
 And worse, you get used to it.
-Destructive conditioning is part of the addiction family cycle.
+For example, destructive conditioning is part of the addiction family cycle.
 There’s nothing good that can be said about living with addiction.
 What we don’t hear about enough is that for millions of people there is hope, and light at the end of the tunnel.
 Recovery is possible and more people start the journey every day.
 Those addicted to substances can get well, and so can their families.

 What’s surprising is who gets well.
 You never know.
 Hardcore substance abusers recover.
 Families also recover.
 But recovery is not something that can be done alone.
 Families have to be willing to accept that addiction is a family disease in which everyone plays a part That means recovery is practicing new ways of acting and reacting, understanding what is abusive and setting boundaries.
 It is making life better for everyone, including yourself, even when substance abuse has not stopped.
 Here’s some ways that have worked for others.

 Treats are different for everyone.
 But just getting out these days is a treat.
 Get out.
 Walk in the sunshine; buy and ice cream.
 Go to the movies.
 Treating yourself with some activities you’ve always enjoyed but missed in the last year can really make a difference in how you feel during the day.
 Some people have coffee or tea breaks.
 Others take a walk outside or sit in the sun.
 Some read a book for a few minutes or catch up on journaling.
 Some have a snack or ride a bike, or go to the movies.
 Yes, you can do these things now.
 Treating yourself to something every day is a must for happiness.